Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 - Clean the gravel and perform water changes.
 Set a regular schedule to maintain a healthy tank.
 This doesn't have to be a major chore, and there are easy ways to do water changes.

-Betta fish can have tankmates in certain situations.
-However, you need to be very careful how you go about it.
+Betta fish can have tank mates in certain situations.
+However, you need to be very careful about how you go about it.
 Certain types of fish may provoke aggression in bettas, particularly other anabantids or fish with flowing fins they may mistake for another male betta.

 So how do we avoid this?

-- Have backup plan.
-Whenever you have your Betta in a community tank setting you need to have another setup ready to go in case of disaster.
-This could be something as simple as a temporary one-gallon bowl.
-(With the intent to upgrade him to a 5-gallon tank ASAP.)
-The point is to have a way to get Betta out of there if things go wrong.
+- Have a backup plan.
+Whenever you have your betta in a community tank setting, you need to have another setup ready to go in case of disaster.
+This could be something as simple as a temporary one-gallon bowl (with the intent to upgrade him to a 5-gallon tank ASAP).
+The point is to have a way to get betta out of there if things go wrong.

-- Be very selective about which tankmates you choose, and how you introduce your betta.
+- Be very selective about which tank mates you choose, and how you introduce your betta.
 Read Tank Mates for Bettas and Betta Fish in a Community Tank for help.

-As we have seen, betta can die from poor water conditions, overfeeding, cool water temperatures and a dangerous living situation.
-Aside from the physical damage these issues can cause, when your fish is under constant stress he is more likely to get sick, and more likely to die.
+As we have seen, bettas can die from poor water conditions, overfeeding, cool water temperatures, and a dangerous living situation.
+Aside from the physical damage these issues can cause, when your fish is under constant stress, he is more likely to get sick, and more likely to die.

-But there are other potential stressors in you tank, ones you may never have thought of.
+But there are other potential stressors in your tank, ones you may never have thought of.
 The current from the filter or bubbler may push betta around.
 He may see his reflection in the tank glass and think it’s another fish, and constantly be looking to fight with himself.
-If he has no hiding spot such as a small cave or decoration he may feel vulnerable.
-If some knucklehead in your household is constantly tapping on the glass it may startle him.
+If he has no hiding spot such as a small cave or decoration, he may feel vulnerable.
+If some knucklehead in your household is constantly tapping on the glass, it may scare him.

 - Choose a low-flow filter that doesn’t blow him around the tank.
 Avoid bubblers in small tanks.